rickt/gsuitemdm/README.md

 Docs coming.

 ### Google Sheet Setup
 1. Make a copy of [this Google Sheet](https://update.url) and save it in Google Drive.
-Now get the ID of your sheet; this is the part after `https://docs.google.com/spreadsheets/d/` but before `/edit`.
+Now get the ID of your sheet; this is the part after `https://docs.google.com/spreadsheets/d/` in the sheet's URL but before `/edit`.
 Add that sheet ID to the main JSON configuration file, `"sheetid": "yourgooglesheetidgoeshere",`
 2. Add the email address of the G Suite user who you wish to update the Google sheet as, to the main JSON configuration file, `"sheetwho": "username@yourgsuitedomain.com",`